SofiDevO/portfolio-inspiration/README.md

    ```

  **Add a Screenshot**:
+ >[!IMPORTANT]
- Before submitting your pull request, please compress your image.
+> Before submitting your pull request, please compress your image.
 You can use whatever tool you want, for example [squoosh](https://squoosh.app/).
 Add your screenshot by just drag into the README.md.

 ![ejemplo](https://github.com/SofiDevO/portfolio-inspiration/assets/102200061/e22aee88-d824-4c98-8af8-93294a00f868)